COVESA/ccs-components/ovds/README.md

-The Open Vehicle Data Set (OVDS) server takes a database file name and the name of a file containing a VSS tree as command line input, as the examle shows below.
+The Open Vehicle Data Set (OVDS) server takes a database file name as command line input, as the examle shows below.

-$ ./ovds_server db-file-name vss-tree-filename
+$ ./ovds_server db-file-name

-The VSS tree must have the binary format.
 If the database file does not exist, it creates an SQLite database with the provided name, and creates the tables:

 CREATE TABLE "VIN_TIV" ( "vin_id" INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT, "vin" TEXT NOT NULL )<br>